Silver Linings Playbook

 Pat: This is what I learned at the hospital: you have to do everything you can.
 You have to work your hardest, and if you do, if you stay positive, you have a shot at a silver lining.

 The film opens with Pat sitting in his room at a mental hospital, repeating self-improvement mantras to himself, when he is interrupted by the staff giving him his meds—which he covertly spits out after the staff is out of view.
 As it turns out, this is Pat's last day in treatment after eight months inpatient, following an incident in which he caught his wife cheating on him with a co-worker.
-He beats the co-worker unconscious, ends up estranged from his wife Nikki (Brea Bee), but is determined to win her back, despite the fact that she wants nothing to do with him, and facing nearly a year inpatient for his actions.
+He beats the co-worker unconscious, which leads to his becoming estranged from his wife Nikki (Brea Bee), but is determined to win her back, despite the fact that she wants nothing to do with him.
 Upon his discharge from the hospital, he moves back in with his parents, Dolores (Jacki Weaver) and Pat Sr. (Robert de Niro).
-Bored and in a manic phase, he takes to reading all the books his ex-wife recommended to him over the years, waking his parents in the middle of the night to complain about the ending of an Ernest Hemingway novel which culminates in a mild fist fight between Pat and his dad, who has come to expect this kind of behavior from his son.
+Bored and in a manic phase, he takes to reading all the books in his ex-wife's syllobus (she's a teacher), waking his parents in the middle of the night to complain about the ending of an Ernest Hemingway novel which culminates in a mild fist fight between Pat and his dad, who has come to expect this kind of behavior from his son.
 To get out of the house, Pat takes up jogging.
 Determined to lose weight, even though he is in pretty good shape, he fashions a sweatbox-style pullover from a trash bag so he can sweat more and, presumably, lose more weight.

 Things seem to be picking up for Pat.
 His father, like him, is an enthusiastic fan of the NFL's Philadelphia Eagles, and is also a bookie (shh!) who has some unresolved issues with obsessive/compulsive disorder, asks Pat to attend an upcoming Eagles game as his good luck charm.
 Pat, in another manic phase, goes to the game but never makes it into the stadium, as he gets into a spur-of-the-moment fight in the parking lot while tailgating before the game.
 He's hauled away by police and released some hours later.
 His very superstitious father is furious because he thinks Pat not attending the game ruined the Eagles' chance at a win; typical behavior for superstitious people.
 At this pivotal point in the movie, Tiffany appears at Pat's parents' house.
 Pat Sr. had extreme reservations about his son associating with her due to the rumors surrounding her, but she stands up to both Pat and Pat Sr., meticulously detailing, despite her hatred of sports, various sporting events that Pat Sr. had money riding on, relaying the scores and indicating that every game that occurred on a day where she and Pat were together, all the Philadelphia teams Pat Sr. follows had won.
 Further, Pat's motto, "Excelsior", which he picked up in treatment, is brought up by Tiffany and explained that it's the state motto of New York—the Eagles' arch-nemesis, then questions why Pat Sr. would send Pat to any games in light of these revelations.
 Pat Sr. is stunned at all this but accepts it as an important fact, realizing that his son is not really any kind of good luck charm.
 Quite the opposite, in fact.